petergarnaes/Madklub-website/README.md

 When running `npm run build` as of now, the app will be built in the `dist` folder.
 The idea is that the files there is the complete app.
 As of now, the client side Javascript app is built to `bundle.js` and `bundle.js.map`.
+The map is for debugging, because `devtool: 'source-map'` is defined, maybe remove for build/production?

-Server code is compiled with babel to be a little more efficient, but its does not work, since the files it imports are not copied into the `dist` folder.
-Maybe this can be minified and bundled with webpack?
-Just a copy of the `webpack.config.prod.js` but with `server.js` as entry point?
+Server is also transpiled and bundled with webpack.
+For production build, uglifying and no hot reload can be used exactly like with client, but with `target: node` of course, as we see in `webpack.config.server.dev.js`.

 Point is, that `dist` folder should contain the finished app that is minified and transpiled to es5.
 This means both client and server code in a bundled,